asornoso/TwitterDataVisualizer/README.md

 -Select the time frame you desire to see(1 hour, 1 day, 1 week, 1 month, 6 months, 1 year)

 #How it works:
--This product uses Twitter's API to pull data from twitter and D3.js to graph the data.
+-This product uses Twitter's API to pull data from twitter.
+-D3.js is used to graph the data.
+  -Why?
+    -To work with a very powerful and customizable graphing tool.
+Oh and also to show off our javascript skills.

+-The UI is done with Facebook's React.js
+  -Why?
+    -To make the UI update faster because faster = better right?

 Lead Developer: Adam Sornoso